LSSTDESC/sims_GCRCatSimInterface/docs/dc2_instructions.rst

 Before generating InstanceCatalogs
 ----------------------------------

+- Before generating InstanceCatalogs, go into the `data/` directory of this repo and run the `get_sed_mags.py` script.
+That will generate the `data/CatSimMagGrid.txt` file, which contains the data necessary to fit protoDC2 galaxies to SEDs from the CatSim library.

 - Before generating InstanceCatalogs, you need to run the script ``bin.src/create_agn_db.py``.
 This will create a ``sqlite`` database of AGN variability parameters associated with the protoDC2 galaxies.